Neuroplant-Resources/Neuroplant-OWL/README.md

 #### The code was unable to identify my image file.
 1. Check that you scanned and saved your image file in the .tif file format.
+1. Check that you choose the correct folder.